 - 4000 feet / 1220 meters of water resistance

-Deciding between these two would most likely boil down to you gauging the difference in water resistance and price.
-Whether or not you need a seriously heavy duty diving watch like the Rolex Deepsea VS the Rolex Sea-Dweller watch would largely depend on a few things.
-Namely, your budget and how adventurous you are as a professional deep sea diver and how willing you are to live on the razor's edge in the harshest conditions.
+Deciding between these two would most likely boil down to you gauging the difference in water resistance and price, and not as much any advanced watchmaking and horology.
+Whether or not you need a seriously heavy-duty diving watch like the Rolex Deepsea VS the Rolex Sea-Dweller watch would largely depend on a few things.
+Namely, your budget and how adventurous you are as a professional deep-sea diver, and how willing you are to live on the razor's edge in the harshest conditions.

 If you enjoyed this comparison and feel that others would enjoy it too, please like and share it on your social media and feel free to follow us on Facebook and Instagram.
 Thanks!